Big-coconut/Whitakers-words/README.md

 1. Download the [installer](https://github.com/Big-coconut/Whitakers-words/blob/main/Installer/wordsTools.exe) and run it.

+## Contributing

+Contributions are welcome!
+Please read our contributing guidelines before submitting a pull request.

 ## License

 This project is licensed under the MIT License, following the licensing terms of the original software.
 See `LICENSE` for more details.